MRU-Dev-Circle/ProjectMRU/README.md

 # ✨No contribution is too small✨

 ## Steps and Rewards🎁
-- Step1: Sign up on the [Hacktoberfest site](https://hacktoberfest.digitalocean.com).
+- Step1: Sign up on the [Hacktoberfest](https://hacktoberfest.digitalocean.com).
 To qualify for the official limited edition Hacktoberfest shirt, you must register and make four pull requests between October 1-31.
 - Step2: After the first step, join our [Discord Server](https://discord.gg/NmuJu9eyhs) for further event details..
 - Connect with other Hacktoberfest participants by using @DigitalOcean, @hacktoberfest, #hacktoberfest on your social media platform of choice.